I – Indicators of solidarity and nucleation

 PPCIC organizes seminars, workshops, and Hackathon, enabling visibility of the subjects researched by both our professors and students, as well as by invited researchers from other nearby institutions: LNCC, UFRJ, UFF, Fiocruz, Uerj, among others.
 Whenever possible, professors of the Ppcic also seek to organize national events supported by the SBC.
 As an example, in 2015 we had the organization jointly with the LNCC of the Brazilian Database Symposium (http://dexl.lncc.br/sbbd2015/).
 In 2017 we had the organization of the mini-Symposium of Spectral Theory of Graph of the International Linear Algebra Society (https://ilas2017.math.iastate.edu/program/#minisymp).
 In 2018, the professors of the program organized the LAWCG 2018-VIII Latin American on Cliques in Graphs (http://lawcg2018.icomp.ufam.edu.br/) and the first LADaS 2018 – Latin America Workshop on Data Science (http://eic.cefet-rj.br/ladas2018/).
 In 2019, PPCIC professors will participate in the organization of the following events:

-- SBrT – Brazilian Symposium on Telecommunications and Signal Processing (http://sbrt.org.br/sbrt2019) with PPCIC professor Diego Haddad as Short Courses Chair.
+- SBrT – Brazilian Symposium on Telecommunications and Signal Processing (http://sbrt.org.br/sbrt2019), which had Diego Haddad as Short Course Coordinator and Felipe da Rocha Henriques as local coordinatorl.

-- ILAS – Conference of the International Linear Algebra Society (http://ilas2019.org) with PPCIC professor Leonardo Lima as a member of the Local Committee.
+- ILAS – Conference of the International Linear Algebra Society (http://ilas2019.org), which had Leonardo Lima as member of the local committee.